c821118/AO3-skin/Game-scoreboard/README.md

 # Top Section: sb-top-section
-Top section including game status, matchup information, and game informaion are wrapped in `<div class="sb-top-section">`.
+Top section including game status, matchup information, and game information are wrapped in `<div class="sb-top-section">`.

 Game status using `<div class="sb-status">`, this is used to indicate the current period number or whether the game has ended, "FINAL" means the game is over.